Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## Rule ID management

-RuleID is encoded in the LoRaWAN FPort for SCHC C/D. LoRaWAN supports up to 222 application FPorts.
+RuleID is encoded in the LoRaWAN FPort for SCHC C/D. LoRaWAN supports up to 222 application FPorts in range [1;223].
 SCHC-over-LoRaWAN defines FPort ranges dedicated to SCHC F/R. Application MAY reserve some FPort values for other needs.
-A RuleID SHOULD be reserved to tag packets for which SCHC compression was not possible (no matching Rule was found).
+A RuleID SHOULD be reserved to tag packets for which SCHC compression was not possible (no matching Rule was found), the RECOMMANDED value is b'TBC (8-bit).

-RuleIDs ranges FPortsUp and FPortsDown are reserved for fragmentation.
+RuleIDs FPortsUp and FPortsDown are reserved for fragmentation.

 The remaining RuleIDs are available for compression.
 RuleIDs are shared between uplink and downlink sessions.
-A RuleID not in FPortsUp nor FPortsDown ranges means that the fragmentation is not used, thus the packet SHOULD be send to C/D layer.
+A RuleID not FPortsUp nr FPortsDown means that the fragmentation is not used, thus the packet SHOULD be send to C/D layer.

 ## IID computation